 When you’re looking at reviews to find your ideal planner, you’ll come across a number of wedding coordinators as well.
 Confused?
 Well, there is a difference between planners and coordinators, although they do some similar things.

-So, what does a wedding planner cost?
+So, how much does a wedding planner cost?

 Firstly, consider the value of your time.
-If you calculate how long it would take you to find each supplier, check their references, contact them to discuss prices and availability and manage invoices, discuss the options they offer, arrange deliveries and so on, well, you’ve already spent hours that might have been used elsewhere.
+If you calculate how long wedding planning would take you to find each supplier, check their references, contact them to discuss prices and availability and manage invoices, discuss the options they offer, arrange deliveries and so on, well, you’ve already spent hours that might have been used elsewhere.

 Then, because a planner will need to know your budget, they will also be able to identify suppliers that fit within your price range.
 Otherwise, it becomes very easy to allow just a little more here and there to get the supplier you’ve fallen in love with – and before you know it you’ve blown the bank.
 Finally, the planner will take on all the stress of coordinating your day and handling the questions and problems that come up, leaving you free to enjoy the excitement without the anxiety.
 We’ve worked with a number of wedding planners at Coton House Farm, and we know just how personal a service they offer.
 So, when you’re planning your wedding, consider getting a little expert help to make every dream a reality.